This page is an in-depth look at wheat intolerance and hypersensitivity. It covers the following:

 Prolamins like gliadin, which have high proline content

 Gluten intolerance is also a serious issue that affects millions of people.
-If you want information about gluten intolerance, you can find it here.
+If you want information about gluten intolerance, you can find it in the gluten section of this website.
 In the meantime, here is a brief overview of the difference between the two intolerance and allergies.

-Gluten free products are no good for those who are wheat intolerant
+Gluten free products should not be eaten by those who are wheat intolerant

 Those who have an allergic reaction to wheat cannot eat gluten-free wheat products.
 For example if they eat wheat based gluten free bread, they will still have an allergic reaction.